Shaftesbury Remembers The Great War 1914-1919

 In March 2015 Gold Hill Museum received £6,700 from the Heritage Lottery Fund (HLF) for a project to research the personal stories and experiences of people from Shaftesbury and the surrounding villages during the Great War.

 Our volunteers worked with as many local sources of information as possible to discover how war affected daily life, individuals and communities in the Shaftesbury area.
 One of the team, Christopher W. Stupples, investigated the lives of the men and women commemorated on 25 war memorials in Shaftesbury and surrounding villages in Dorset and Wiltshire.
-The results of our research can be accessed on a new website:
+The results of our research can be accessed on the website:

 The website is in two main parts: